-The program educational objectives of the computer science program at Iowa State University are that its graduates demonstrate expertise, engagement, and learning within three to five years after graduation.
+The program educational objectives of the computer science program at Iowa State University are that its graduates demonstrate expertise, engagement, and learning within two to five years after graduation.

 - Expertise: Graduated students should have the ability to establish peer-recognized expertise in the discipline.
 They should have the ability to articulate this expertise by formulating and solving problems of interest, by creating or deriving value through the application of technology, and by using mathematical foundations, algorithmic principles, and computer science theory in designing, implementing, and evaluating computer-based systems and processes which meet the desired needs of their employers.

 - Engagement: Graduated students should have the ability to be engaged in the profession through the practice of computer science in industry, academia, or the public sector.
 They should demonstrate effective teaming and commitment to working with others by applying communications skills and professional knowledge.

 - Learning: Graduated students should have the ability to engage in sustained learning through graduate work, professional improvement opportunities, and self-study so that they can adapt to the role played by information processing in ever-changing areas of science, technology, and society.